IDPetrov93/Second-Mind/DECISIONS.md

 ## ADR-004

+## Title

-The primary processing unit of KOS is the Claim.
+The primary processing unit of KOS is not the document.

+## Status

+Proposed

+## Reason

-Documents are only containers of claims.
+Documents are containers.

+Information is extracted from documents.

+Claims are evaluated.

+Knowledge emerges from evaluated claims.

+Therefore documents are transport media, not knowledge objects.